Enable recording during a Teams call or meeting

 Who can start or stop a recording?

-Anyone meeting the following criteria can start or stop a recording, even if the meeting organizer is not present.
+Anyone who meets the following criteria can start or stop a recording, even without the meeting organizer present.

 • Has one of the following licenses: Office 365 Enterprise E1, E3, E5, F3, A1, A3, A5, M365 Business, Business Premium or Business Essentials.